pckessel/research/Marrying-AngularJS-to-React/findings.md

-# Mounting Angular JS components inside of a React Applicaiton
+# Mounting AngularJS components inside of a React Applicaiton